Trucking industry, Navistar back U.S. self-driving legislation

 The 1.4-million member International Brotherhood of Teamsters union is trying to convince Congress to reject new rules to speed self-driving truck deployment, warning they could cost hundreds of thousands of jobs and reduce road safety.

-“It is essential that American workers are not treated as guinea pigs for unproven technologies that could put their lives at risk,” Teamsters General Secretary Treasurer Ken Hall told the committee on Wednesday.
+Teamsters general secretary treasurer Ken Hall told the committee on Wednesday that “it is essential that American workers are not treated as guinea pigs for unproven technologies that could put their lives at risk.”

 He argued that commercial trucks operate differently than passenger cars and any issues could cause more damage than those involving smaller vehicles.